Although the following river account is my personal story, any form of rafting, kayaking or swimming on the Youghiogheny River is well worth it.

-Raft moving - jumbled impressions - the unsteady sway of rubber undulating underneath, nothing is firm, jerky balancing, the rush and swoosh, poised to lean in at the slightest jerk when I know I should be further out.
-I am lost as to technique, slightly uncomfortable, a pain in the left hip from my left foot jammed under the thwart for a hold and what's that, a blister forming on my hand?
+The raft is moving, there are jumbled impressions and the unsteady sway of rubber is undulating underneath.
+Nothing is firm, jerky balancing, the rush and swoosh, poised to lean in at the slightest jerk when I know I should be further out.
+I am lost as to technique, slightly uncomfortable, a pain in my left hip from my left foot jammed under the thwart for a hold and what's that, a blister forming on my hand.

 Whoooweeee!
 We did it, high fives all around!